palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 The GUI will automatically start searching for Ganglion devices.
-![wifi with ganglion ble searching for wifi shield](../assets/images/ble_ganglion_searching.png) Each Ganglion has it's own unique 4 character ID (in HEX), and you will see it listed in the `BLE DEVICES` window.
+![wifi with ganglion ble searching for wifi shield](../assets/images/ble_ganglion_searching.png) Each Ganglion has its own unique 4 character ID (in HEX), and you will see it listed in the `BLE DEVICES` window.
 If you don't see any Ganglions, check to make sure your Ganglion has a battery connected, is switched on, and the blue LED is blinking.
 If there are multiple Ganglions in the room, you can find yours by turning it off, clicking the `REFRESH LIST` button, then turn on your Ganglion again.
 Make a note of *your* Ganglion's 4 character ID.

 Select the desired Ganglion device from the dropdown list
 ![selecting your ganglion ble shield](../assets/images/ble_ganglion_select_ganglion_peripheral.png)